openiod/openiod-connect-pull-v1/README.md

 Nodejs
 ## Application
 This module executes a process as a stand-alone service.
-Depending on the configuration it will run once or run in a continues mode.
+Depending on the configuration it will run once or in a continues mode.

 The structure of the application directory tree looks like this: